ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 This command will run the [`ckeditor5-engine`](https://github.com/ckeditor/ckeditor5-engine) package's tests.

-**Note:** It is not possible to run tests of all packages with code coverage at once because the size of the project (the number of test files and source modules) exceeds Webpack's capabilities (it runs out of memory).
+**Note:** It is not possible to run tests of all packages with code coverage at once because the size of the project (the number of test files and source modules) exceeds webpack's capabilities (it runs out of memory).

 To create a server for manual tests use the `test:manual` task: